FridaWikell/greenthumb-backend/README.md

 ## Technologies Used

-All code is written in [Gitpod](https://www.gitpod.io/).
+The repository is created from [Code Institutes Gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template) through [GitHub](https://github.com/).
+All code is written in [Gitpod](https://www.gitpod.io/) and deployed at [Heroku](https://www.heroku.com).
 The code language used is [Python](https://www.python.org/) with Django framework.
 To build RESTful APIs, Django REST is used.

 For the ERD's, [Google Spreadsheet](https://spreadsheets.google.com/) is used.
+To convert the screenshots to webp file format, [Pixelied](https://pixelied.com/convert/jpg-converter/jpg-to-webp) is used.

 ### Packages used